kesang235/CapstoneProject_QuizApp/README.md

-# 🛡️ Adaptive Cybersecurity Quiz App
+# 🛡️ Adaptive Cybersecurity Quiz App  (Android only)

 An educational Flutter app that teaches **Phishing, Malware, and Ransomware** with an **adaptive AI-powered quiz system**.